The Not So Famous 5.

-The Coromandel is renowned as kiwi’s favourite holiday destination because of it’s natural attractions such as Hot Water Beach, Cathedral Cove, New Chum, The Pinnacles and Karangahake Gorge.
-A mix of seaside and heritage towns add to the holiday atmosphere that make this region so popular.
-Being so close to Auckland, Hamilton and Rotorua make it an easy place to escape to.
-Iconic attractions aside The Coromandel also has it’s fair share of gems.
+The Coromandel is known as Kiwi’s favourite holiday destination because of its natural attractions such as Hot Water Beach, Cathedral Cove, New Chum, The Pinnacles and Karangahake Gorge.
+A mix of seaside and heritage towns adds to the holiday atmosphere that makes this region so popular.
+Being so close to Auckland, Hamilton and Rotorua makes it an easy place to escape to.
+Iconic attractions aside, The Coromandel also has its fair share of lesser-known gems.

 Paeroa has long been known as the town that’s world famous in New Zealand.
-Over the years it’s also established itself as the antiques capital of the country and is a treasure trove for those in search of something other than a photo next to the giant L&P bottle.
-Paeroa is in the middle of the Hauraki Rail Trail that travels from Thames to Waihi and Te Aroha.
+Over the years it’s also established itself as the antiques capital of the country and is a treasure trove for those in search of something other than a photo next to the giant L &P bottle.
+Paeroa is in the middle of the section of the Hauraki Rail Trail that travels from Thames to Waihi and Te Aroha.

-Whenuakura Island, or Donut Island to the locals, is the next attraction to assume iconic status alongside other regional attractions like Hot Water Beach.
+Whenuakura Island, or Donut Island to the locals, has gained iconic status alongside other regional attractions like Hot Water Beach.
 A short paddle-board or kayak to Donut Island will be rewarded with scenes that inspire the imagination.
-A castaway or pirate would feel at home in the secluded serenity of Donut Island.
+A castaway or pirate would feel at home in the secluded serenity of in the heart of this island.

 3. Port Jackson

-Coromandel Town is an attraction in itself, however it’s not worth travelling that far without getting further off the beaten track and heading to Port Jackson.
-Along the way tourists will experience a Coromandel traffic jam with sheep, cattle and friendly farmers wandering the gravel roads.
+Coromandel Town is an attraction in itself, however if you've headed up that way you should consider getting further off the beaten track and heading to Port Jackson.
+Along the way you might experience a Coromandel traffic jam with sheep, cattle and friendly farmers wandering the gravel roads.
 The further north you go the more intrepid you’ll feel and the more impressive the pohutukawa lined roads and crystal clear waters will get.
 Plan ahead if you want to stay the night in a peaceful campground or fishing lodge when visiting.

-5. Fish & Chips on the Shorebird Coast
+5. Fish and Chips on the Shorebird Coast

 The typical route between Auckland and the Coromandel is via SH2 and the motorway.
 A recommended alternative is to cruise the Pacific Coast Highway which takes in the Shorebird Coast and rural plains.
 Stop off at the Miranda Holiday Park for a swim in the hot pools before tucking into the fresh fish and chips in Kaiaua.